Uranyl nitrate

-Uranyl nitrate is a water-soluble yellow uranium salt with the formula UO2(NO3)2 * n H2O.
+Uranyl nitrate is a water-soluble yellow uranium salt with the formula UO2(NO3)2*nH2O.
 The hexa-, tri-, and dihydrates are known.
 The compound is mainly of interest because it is an intermediate in the preparation of nuclear fuels.
 In the nuclear industry, it is commonly referred to as yellow salt.

 Uranyl nitrate can be prepared by reaction of uranium salts with nitric acid.
 It is soluble in water, ethanol, and acetone.
 As determined by neutron diffraction, the uranyl center is characteristically linear with short U=O distances.
-In the equatorial plane of the complex are six U-O bonds to bidentate nitrate and two water ligands.
-At 245 pm, these U-O bonds are much longer than the U=O bonds of the uranyl center.
+In the equatorial plane of the complex are six U\sO bonds to bidentate nitrate and two water ligands.
+At 245 pm, these U\sO bonds are much longer than the U=O bonds of the uranyl center.

 Uses

 Processing of nuclear fuels

 Uranyl nitrate is important for nuclear reprocessing.
-It is the compound of uranium that results from dissolving the decladded spent nuclear fuel rods or yellowcake in nitric acid, for further separation and preparation of uranium hexafluoride for isotope separation for preparing of enriched uranium.
-A special feature of uranyl nitrate is its solubility in tributyl phosphate (PO(OC4H9)3), which allows uranium to be extracted from the nitric acid solution.
-Its high solubility is attributed to the formation of the lipophilic adduct UO_{2}(NO_{3})_{2}(OP(OBu)_{3})_{2}.
+It is the compound of uranium that results from dissolving yellowcake or decladded spent nuclear fuel rods in nitric acid, for further separation and preparation of uranium hexafluoride for isotope separation for preparing of enriched uranium.
+A special property of uranyl nitrate is its solubility in tributyl phosphate (PO(OC4H9)3), which allows uranium to be extracted from the nitric acid solution.
+Its high solubility is attributed to the formation of the lipophilic adduct UO2(NO3)2(OP(OBu)3)2.